enzonr/MAL_TRK_MALARIA_CS_AND_FOCI/docs/mal_cs_foci_tracker_design.md

 | Index case household investigation and response | Malaria Vector Control Intervention - LLIN Distribution | CSYSRYrevdf | YES_ONLY |  | NO |
 | Index case household investigation and response | Vector Control Intervention - Larval Source Management | wwIvEJUmxx8 | YES_ONLY |  | NO |

-_The final section is not visible in the data entry screen, but it is of utmost importance for indicator calculations.
+The final section is not visible in the data entry screen, but it is of utmost importance for indicator calculations.
 It is always hidden through a program rule and both data elements are automatically populated.
-The two different data elements are automatically filled with data from the diagnosis stage using programme rules._
+The two different data elements are automatically filled with data from the diagnosis stage using programme rules.

 | Section | Name | UID | Value type | Options (if any) | Mandatory? |
 |---|---|---|---|---|---|
 | Hidden section for indicator purposes (Investigation) | Detection setting | fazCI2ygYkq | TEXT | PASSIVE REACTIVE PROACTIVE | NO |
 | Hidden section for indicator purposes (Investigation) | Diagnosis date | ObiXORrILyV | DATE |  | NO |

 ### 4.1.4 Neighbouring household investigation

-_This stage records the data for the investigations done in the households in the vicinity of the case.
-Basic validation rules are triggered if numbers are not correct (for example, more household members own a net than there are household members)_
+This stage records the data for the investigations done at the households in a predetermined radius of the case.
+Basic validation rules are triggered if numbers are not correct (for example, more household members own a net than there are household members).

 | Section | Name | UID | Value type | Options (if any) | Mandatory? |
 |---|---|---|---|---|---|